wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 % vonage --help
 ```

+## Using the Vonage CLI

 Now for the fun part.
-You have to create your application, so you run this command:
+You have to create your application so you run this command:

 ```shell
 % vonage apps:create